-The team at 99designs looked at options and was attracted to the flexibility, cost savings, and low barrier to entry of Amazon Web Services (AWS).
-Donald recalls, “The initial cost of launching our business on AWS was reduced by a factor of 5 when compared to conventional hosting with Rackspace or Mediatemple.”
+After looking at options, the team at 99designs was attracted to the flexibility, cost savings, and low barrier to entry of Amazon Web Services (AWS).
+Donald recalls, “The initial cost of launching our business on AWS was reduced by a factor of five compared to conventional hosting with Rackspace or Mediatemple.”

-“To allow our application to scale according to demand we needed to start thinking differently about a few things.
+“To allow our application to scale according to demand, we needed to start thinking differently.
 As a result, using AWS helped us make a few improvements to our development and software release processes.
 Additionally we’ve been able to implement many forms of redundancy using various AWS features – these are now standard practice.”

 Donald summarizes, “Our infrastructure requirements change rapidly due to the agile nature of our business.
 Amazon Web Services allowed us to stop worrying about infrastructure and concentrate on our business.
 Rapid growth was no longer a technical hurdle and we could have our important people focus on more important problems, like making our customers happy.”